 A promotion within the career banded system is defined as follows:

 Promotional salaries are determined based on the pay factors and may not exceed the maximum of the range.
-If funds are not available, a salary increase may be considered at a later date based on a future evaluation of the pay factors.
-Any future adjustments must be made on a current, not retroactive, basis.
 However, if employees are promoted from a lower band to a higher band, they must be paid at least at the minimum of the pay range at the time of the promotion.

 - A position change or employee movement from one position to another with the same banded classification but with a lower competency level.

-When an employee and/or position is reassigned, the employee’s salary is based on application of the pay factors and may not exceed the maximum of the newly assigned range.
+When an employee and/or position is reassigned, the employee’s salary is based on application of the pay factors.
 The salary may be reduced to any amount within the pay range of the newly assigned band or the salary may remain the same so long as it does not exceed the maximum of the lower pay range.
-If reassignment is by employee choice, the option to maintain salary above appropriate rate based on pay factors is not applicable.